brphillis/garden-4-camps/README.md

 - [x] The main page has functionality to add/edit/delete items

-- [ ] The main list can be filtered (name/address/tags etc... a couple should be enough)
+- [x] The main list can be filtered (name/address/tags etc... a couple should be enough)

 - [x] Comments can be added to the item details page

-- [ ] If you went that far and have time left, feel free to impress us with whatever else you think of!
+- [x] If you went that far and have time left, feel free to impress us with whatever else you think of!

 ## Optional Questions

 - How would you go about managing React components within a team?
 - Pick one major technical challenge you've had in the past and explain how you overcame it.

+Recently in my workplace most of the senior developers were on leave and during their absense we noticed that a large amount of requests to our api were being rejected so I had to find out what the issue was.
+Upon investigation it turned out that the response was actually being rejected by the client side as the security protocol on the server had changed.
+I had to rectify this by changing the accepted security protocol types on our functions for recieving a certain type of token from the api.

 ## JSON generation (FYI)